Cinereous tinamou: Description

 The cinereous tinamou is a shy and secretive bird.
 It is approximately 29–32 cm in length, and the male bird weighs around 435 g and the female of the species weighs 549–602 g.

 It is colored similar to the Berlepsch's tinamou in that it is dark brown to sooty brown or brownish black in coloration.
-It tends to be a slightly more brown than the Berlepsch's tinamou.
+It tends to be slightly more brown than the Berlepsch's tinamou.
 It is recognized by its smoky-grey with reddish-brown crown and nape.
 The feather shafts on side of its head are white, which shows through on occasion.
 Their color helps them blend with the environment making it harder for predators to detect them.
 The under parts of the bird are only slightly paler than the body, and the legs appear a dull orange to yellow.
 They have a light-colored eye ring.
 Their bill has a dark upper mandible and a yellow lower mandible.
-In general, their bill is very similar to the Berlpesch's tinamou's except it trends smaller and thinner.
+In general, their bill is very similar to the Berlpesch's tinamou except it trends smaller and thinner.
 The females are generally slightly larger in size then the males.

 The cinereous tinamou is specially known to be easy to hear, but very difficult to see.
 It has a loud distinctive whistle heard mainly at dawn and dusk.
 The whistle has a unique pitch and last almost two seconds between each whistle.
 It is mostly heard at dawn and dusk, and are monosyllabic.
 The bird is very capable of projecting its voice to seem like it came from another direction so hearing them and finding their exact location is very difficult.
 The call between the males and females are similar but not identical to the human ear.
 The space between calls shortens as time progresses, so as to appear as to be speeding up in frequency.